postcss/postcss-reporter/README.md

 - **clearMessages** (boolean, default = `false`)

   If true, the plugin will clear the result's messages after it logs them.
 This prevents other plugins, or the whatever runner you use, from logging the same information again and causing confusion.

+- **formatter** (function)

+  By default, this reporter will use its default formatter which is made for human legibility in the console.
+To use another formatter, pass a function that
+    - accepts an object containing a `messages` array and a `source` string
+    - returns a the string to report

 - **plugins** (array of strings, default = `[]`)